VirajTrivedi17/Python-WebApplication--Admission-chances-/README.md

 # Python-WebApplication--Admission-chances-
-It predicts the chance of admit based of certain features like GRE Score,IELTS Score,CGPA and many more factors
+It predicts the chance of admit based on certain features like GRE Score,IELTS Score,CGPA and many more factors